 - Chronic fatigue.

 There are also other requirements the applicant must meet.
-For example, you must have sufficient work credits and paid social security taxes before suffering from the disability.
+For example, you must have sufficient work credits and have paid Social Security taxes before suffering from the disability.

 Qualifying for AR SSI: Supplemental Security Income

-Usually reserved for the elderly or blind, SSI provides money for basic needs like clothing, shelter, and food.
+SSI is a federal program intended for elderly (aged 65+), blind, and disabled individuals with limited income and resources.
+SSI provides money for basic needs like clothing, shelter, and food.

 - Bank accounts,